Export Meat Industry Advisory Committee (EMIAC)

 EMIAC's terms of reference are broad but its main function is to consider technical issues affecting the export meat sector.
 It also provides policy advice on many major issues such as residues, pathogens, international requirements including market access and food safety issues affecting meat.

 EMIAC is not a statutory body but it has a high profile within the industry.
-Its prime relationship is with the Department of Agriculture and Water Resources but it often refers matters to other bodies when required.
+Its prime relationship is with the Department of Agriculture but it often refers matters to other bodies when required.

 EMIAC currently has an independent Chair.